FixMyStreet Pro User Guide

 How to log in

-Go to your council’s WasteWorks installation, click on ‘sign in’ and enter your council email address.
+Go to your council’s WasteWorks installation, click on ‘Sign in’ (usually located in the top navigation bar) and enter your council email address.

 You’ll be invited to enter your password if you already have one.
 If not, go to ‘No, let me sign in by email’.